sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 **Solution**
 ++++++++++

-Jobs posted to Databricks from Sparkflows push events back to Fire Insights.
+Jobs posted to Databricks from Sparkflows push events back to Sparkflows.
 Hence, it is important that the Sparkflows webserver endpoint is accessible from the Databricks cluster.

 Use the command below to from Databricks notebook to check if the Sparkflows REST endpoint is accessible.